endtwist/AjaxIM/README.md

 # Ajax IM

-Ajax IM ("Ajax Instant Messenger") is a browser-centric instant messaging framework.

 ## What is Ajax IM?

-It uses AJAX to create a real-time (or near real-time) IM environment that can be used in conjunction with existing community and commercial software, or simply as a stand-alone product.
+Ajax IM ("Ajax Instant Messenger") is an instant messenger for the web.
+It is intended to be integrated with existing websites to provide a more interactive community experience.

 ## Installation